srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 | **Version information**   | [`containerlab:0.44.3`](https://containerlab.dev/install/), [`srlinux:23.7.1`](https://github.com/nokia/srlinux-container-image),[`minikube v1.30.1`](https://minikube.sigs.k8s.io/docs/start/) |
 | **Authors**               | Míchel Redondo [:material-linkedin:][mr-linkedin]                                                                                                                                               |

-At the end of this blog post you can find a [quick summary](#tldr-version) of the steps performed to deploy the lab and configure the use cases.
+At the end of this blog post you can find a [quick summary](#tldr) of the steps performed to deploy the lab and configure the use cases.

 ## Prerequisites

-The following tools are required to be installed to run the lab on any Linux host.
+The following tools are required to run the lab on any Linux host.
 The links will get you to the installation instructions.

 * The lab leverages [Containerlab](https://containerlab.dev/install/) to spin up a Leaf/Spine Fabric coupled with [Minikube](https://minikube.sigs.k8s.io/docs/start/) to deploy the Kubernetes cluster.
 * [Docker engine](https://docs.docker.com/engine/install/) to power containerlab.